bufbuild/protobuf-es/docs/src/content/docs/serialization.md

 ## Unknown fields

-When Protobuf-ES parses binary data, unrecognized fields are stored on the message as `$unknown?: UnknownField[]`.
+When Protobuf-ES parses binary data, unrecognized fields are stored on the message as `$unknown?: UnknownField[] | undefined`.
 When the message is serialized again, those fields are preserved by default.

 Extensions use the same storage under the hood.